infinitespace-studios/infinitespace-studios.github.io/_posts/2015-01-09-monogame-pipeline-tool-available-for-macos.md

 tags:
   - "gamedev"
   - "monogame"
+summary: "The MonoGame Pipeline Tool is now available for macOS and Linux, providing cross-platform content compilation without requiring XNA installation."
 ---

 Its finally done, the Pipeline tool is now working on OSX (and Linux).
 Over the christmas break I worked with another MonoGame contributor (@cra0zy) to finish off the Tool and build the Mac OS Installer.